NielsRogge/awesome-huggingface/README.md

 Fine-tuning an LLM typically involves 2 steps:

 * supervised fine-tuning (SFT), also called instruction tuning.
+This task takes in a pre-trained base model and turns it into a chatbot.
 * human preference fine-tuning.
+This task increases a chatbot's friendliness and harmlessness.

 ## General guides